 Figure 4.
 Root cause percentage for undeclared allergen food recalls by year

-Thirteen food businesses listed no corrective actions in their recall reporting.
+Twenty-seven food businesses did not select any corrective actions in their post recall report and 5 reported taking no corrective action.
 However, for the majority of businesses, they included a selection of corrective actions.
 These are listed below:

 - Training of staff

 - Improved communication procedures